As of July 1st, 2014, the requirements for the Language, Media, and Communication track are as follows:

 2. The core of the major consists of six courses chosen, in large part, from the following list.
 Up to three of these six courses can be chosen from approved courses taught in other departments—some of the possibilities for this are listed below, and others may be used with the approval of the major advisor.
 Please note that no more than three 100-level courses can be counted toward the major, and no more than two of these 100-level courses can come from any one of the three sub-categories below.
-The list below is not comprehensive, and students should consult with the Advisor of the Language, Media, and Communication track at registration time for complete and updated information about applicable courses.
+The list below is not comprehensive, and students should consult with the Director of Undergraduate Studies at registration time for complete and updated information about applicable courses.

 I. Journalism and Nonfiction Writing: